 Pilgrims are officially screened.
 An application to go on the haj is made in writing, with a copy of the applicant's passport.
 Each mahalla committee submits to the local administration its list of applicants for the haj.
 Local administrations, along with the NSS secret police, the Muftiate and the state Religious Affairs Committee check each applicant and endorse or reject the application.
 The central mahalla of a district then compiles a waiting list of applicants.
 When applicants' turn to go on pilgrimage comes up, they are invited to the local district administration and instructed to collect more documents, including certificates of their place of residence, their health, and a reference letter from their local mahalla committee.
 The letter gives information about their personal qualities and charitable works.

 Even successful passage of this process does not guarantee a haj pilgrimage.
 Uzbekistan uses exit visas – a Soviet-era idea - to control which of its citizens are allowed to leave the country.
-Citizens need an exit visa every two years to visit any other country apart from several former Soviet republics.
-The NSS secret police maintains an exit blacklist – for example of human rights defenders – who may not be allowed to travel.
+Citizens need an exit visa every two years to visit any country apart from nine other former Soviet republics.
+The NSS secret police maintains an exit ban list – for example of human rights defenders – who may not be allowed to travel.